Updated by VPAP/CAP May 2025

 1. Completion of AP-10 diversity sections.
 Completion of AP-10 diversity sections.
 Faculty may continue to submit information related to diversity activities by completing one or more of the diversity sections on the UC-AP-10 document.

 2. Inclusive Excellence Activities Statement.
-You are encouraged to also describe your contributions to inclusive excellence in narrative form and upload the statement to AP Review.
+You are encouraged to also describe your contributions to inclusive excellence in narrative form and upload the statement to ScholarSteps.
 Click here to see guidance on preparing a statement.

 Additional supporting materials to the above may include, but are not limited to: